<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Error parsing: malformed node or string on line 1: Click here to learn more

-The Internal Revenue Service (IRS) recently revealed that a staggering amount over $1 billion in tax refunds from the 2020 tax year remains unclaimed.
+The Internal Revenue Service (IRS) has announced that over $1.2 billion in tax refunds remains unclaimed and eligible for recovery.
 This considerable sum represents excess payments that Murphy Oil employees, among others, have not yet reclaimed for various reasons, including incomplete filing forms and the intricacies of tax regulations.

-Moreover, an additional $7 billion in unclaimed funds are overlooked annually due to missed claims on earned-income tax credits, child tax credits, and recovery rebate credits for both the 2020 and 2021 tax years.
+Moreover, an additional $7 billion in unclaimed funds are overlooked annually due to missed claims on earned-income tax credits, child tax credits, and recovery rebate credits for recent tax years.
 This highlights a pervasive issue within the tax system where employees at major corporations like Murphy Oil could miss out on substantial financial returns simply because they are unaware of or do not fully understand applicable tax laws and benefits.

 For Murphy Oil employees, it’s critical to recognize that time is still on your side if you've forgotten to claim rightful credits or deductions.
 The IRS allows refund claims up to three years post the original filing deadline, typically April 15.
-Due to pandemic-related delays, the filing deadline for the 2020 tax year has been extended to May 17, providing an extra window to correct your filings and claim your dues before they revert permanently to the U.S. Treasury after the deadline.
+Act now -- the April 15, 2026 deadline is approaching, after which unclaimed funds revert permanently to the U.S. Treasury.

 At the state level, unclaimed funds are even more common.
-For instance, Nebraska has seen around $420 million in unclaimed property tax deductions since 2020.
-Similarly, in New Mexico, more than 16,000 residents failed to claim approximately $6 million in rebate credits anticipated for 2022.
+For instance, Nebraska has seen around $420 million in unclaimed property tax deductions in recent years.
+Similarly, in New Mexico, more than 16,000 residents failed to claim approximately $6 million in rebate credits in a recent tax year.

 The complexity of the tax code often deters taxpayers from pursuing their entitlements, including lesser-known deductions such as those for home offices and specific benefits for owners of pass-through entities.
 Ryan LoRusso, a partner at Withers, mentions that even tax experts frequently overlook benefits due to the code's complexities.